codecurious-bln/basic-curriculum/terminal/index.md

     ls

-To get into one directory run cd followed by the name of a directory:
+To get into one directory run cd followed by the name of that directory:

     cd documents